anasakhomach/anasakhomach.github.io/_projects/12_project.md

 ### 4. The Rise of Brand Awareness

-This analysis tracked the evolution of how users found the website, focusing on the growth of brand-driven traffic versus paid non-brand traffic.
+This analysis tracked how users found the website over time.
+I focused on the growth of brand-driven traffic compared to paid non-brand traffic.

 ![Direct & Brand-Driven Traffic Analysis](/assets/img/fuzzy_factory_report/output_11_0.png)